ravkash/super-pancake/README.md

 - 👀 I’m interested in ...
 SAP on Azure
 - 🌱 I’m currently learning ...
 Automation
 - 💞️ I’m looking to collaborate on ...
 [SAP on Azure Talk](https://saponazuretalk.com)
-- 📫 How to reach me ...
-Ravi[at]Kashyap.one
+- 📫 How to reach me ... via Linkedin at linkedin.kashyap.one

 <!---
 Ravi-Kashyap/Ravi-Kashyap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.